For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Relational databases have long been considered the one true way to persist enterprise data.
 But today, NoSQL databases are emerging as a viable alternative for many applications.
 They can simplify the persistence of complex data models and offer significantly better scalability, and performance.
 But using NoSQL databases is very different than the ACID/SQL/JDBC/JPA world that we have become accustomed to.
 They have different and unfamiliar APIs and a very different and usually limited transaction model.
 In this presentation, we describe some popular NoSQL databases – Redis, and MongoDB.
 You will learn about each database’s data model and Java API.
 We describe the benefits and drawbacks with using NoSQL databases.
 Finally, you will learn how the Spring Data project simplifies the development of Java applications that use NoSQL databases.

 Chris Richardson is a developer and architect with over 20 years of experience.
 He is a Java Champion and the author of POJOs in Action, which describes how to build enterprise Java applications with POJOs and frameworks such as Spring and Hibernate.
-Chris is the founder of the original CloudFoundry.com and spends his time thinking and speaking about cloud computing and better ways to build software.
-He has a computer science degree from the University of Cambridge in England and lives in Oakland, CA with his wife and three children.
+Chris is the founder of the original CloudFoundry.com, an early Java PaaS (Platform-as-a-Service) for Amazon EC2.
+He spends his time investigating better ways of developing and deploying software.
+Chris has a computer science degree from the University of Cambridge in England and lives in Oakland, CA.